desireesantos/networkReader/README.md

 # NetworkReader
-Parse packages in real time from network using Tshark[Wireshark]

- There are two differents way to extract data from network.
+Parse packages in real time from network using Tshark[Wireshark] and save in influxDB(time series DB) There are two differents interfaces to extract data from network.
+Choose the best way for you!

  #### Shell
   Shell script using tshark library